Halal Flavours: A Guide to the Moscow's Best Spots

 Loomi

 Named after loomi — a sun-dried black lime that scents many of its dishes — Loomi brings together the flavours of Syria, Lebanon, and Central Asia.
+The restaurant stands out for its atmospheric interpretation of Middle Eastern dining, blending regional traditions with a contemporary urban style.
 The menu opens with generous meze plates, silky hummus in several variations, and fragrant olives, followed by heartier mains like lamb chops and Uyghur-style lagman.
+Slow-cooked meats, aromatic rice dishes, grilled vegetables, and carefully layered spices create a menu designed for long shared meals and relaxed evenings.
 The interior feels like a modern take on the Orient: Persian carpets, copper jugs, soft golden light, and ornate chandeliers create a sense of warmth and understated abundance.
+The space balances cosy intimacy with elegant design, making it popular for both family gatherings and atmospheric dinners in the city centre.
 Richly spiced yet perfectly balanced, Loomi captures the essence of the East — fragrant, soulful, and made for sharing.

 Address: Neglinnaya Street, 8/10